-With Lewis Hamilton having coasted to another Formula 1 title in 2019, we’ve taken a detailed look at how he ranks against the sport’s legends and what he needs to do to be considered the greatest driver of all time.
+With Lewis Hamilton having coasted to another Formula 1 title in 2020, we have taken a detailed look at how he ranks against the sport’s legends and whether he can be considered the greatest driver of all time.

-The only man likely to surpass him is Sebastian Vettel, whose explosive start saw him achieve far more by his mid-20s than either Hamilton or Schumacher.
+One driver could yet surpass him: Sebastian Vettel.
+An explosive start to his F1 career saw him achieve far more by his mid-20s than either Hamilton or Schumacher.

-While the German’s career stalled somewhat after his fourth world championship, he’s still roughly on a par with Hamilton at the same age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.
+While the German’s career stalled somewhat after his fourth world championship, he is still roughly on a par with Hamilton at the same age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.

 Hamilton’s main strength compared to his contemporaries has been his consistency during qualifying, with only three drivers in the entire history of the sport able to better his average grid position of fourth.

-Even when qualifying hasn’t gone his way, he’s proven excellent at recovering ground: only seven drivers in Formula 1 history with 50 or more races to their name have recorded a higher percentage of wins after starting behind the second row of the grid.
+Even when qualifying has not gone his way, he has proven excellent at recovering ground: only five drivers in Formula 1 history with 50 or more races to their name have recorded a higher percentage of wins after starting behind the second row of the grid.

 Stevenage’s most famous son has also excelled at guiding his car around the track in one piece, with current team-mate Valtteri Bottas the only driver in the sport’s history to have entered at least 50 races and completed a higher proportion of them.